 A Portfolio is sometimes called a “Pool”.
 This term refers to the Portfolio that is calculated with the use of Program using “pool” algorithm (“Hurdle” is calculated on the level of the whole Portfolio instead of a single Claim).

-A portfolio cannot be closed until there are twenty individual claims present with the largest claim being no more than 15% of claim pool.
+A portfolio cannot be closed until there are twenty individual claims present with the largest claim being no more than 15% of claim pool (in such situation It can be closed only by a User with Approver role).
 The Portfolio needs to be accepted by the Provider.
 Before acceptance its list of accepted Claims can be changed.
 In general, after buying the Portfolio, its configuration should not be changed.
 Only Purchases should be added (that process will be defined in the next phase).

 Payments to Providers are done on the level of Portfolios rather than single Claims, but it depends on Program Type of the Portfolio (Bulk= Pool or Regular = “By Claim”).